adithyarao3103/Visitor-Counter/readme.md

 - Create a Vercel KV database, and connect it to the deployment.
 - Once deployed, you can add an iframe in your static website (with `display:none`) pointing to the `/increment` route.
 - You can also access the counter value by using the `/show` route to get the counter SVG.

+### Todo

+- [ ] Add a `/add?name=name` route to add a new counter.
+This should create a new variable in the database, which can be accessed via `/increment?name=name` and `/show?name=name` routes.
+This will allow to use one single deployment on multiple sites.